Starlink Internet Review: Plans, Pricing, and Speeds

 In most cases, you’ll need additional hardware.
 The proprietary mounting attachments and cables are available only from Starlink and a handful of retailers.
 Customers I interviewed told me that once they had the equipment, it was only an afternoon’s work.

-If you can’t or are unwilling to self-install, you can hire third-party services to do it.
+You can hire third-party services if you can’t or are unwilling to self-install.
 However, you’ll likely pay a premium for professional installation.
 For example, Best Buy charges $230 for Starlink installation.

 Image by T.J.
 Kolanko | SatelliteInternet.com